Find synonyms Find exact match

 Socioeconomic effects — People in iodine deficient communities are typically less educable and less economically productive.
 Correction of the deficiency has resulted in dramatic improvement in school performance, agricultural output, and per capita income.

-GEOGRAPHIC DISTRIBUTION — A report from the World Health Organization showed that between the years 2003 and 2007 there was substantial progress in reducing the frequency of iodine deficiency (figure 1) [6,33].
-Data were available from 130 countries covering 92.4 percent of the world's 6 to 12 year population.
+GEOGRAPHIC DISTRIBUTION — There has been substantial progress in reducing the frequency of iodine deficiency (figure 1) [6,36,37].
+In 2007, data were available from 130 countries covering 92.4 percent of the world's 6 to 12 year population.
 Approximately 31.5 percent (264 million) of school-aged children (corresponding to an estimated general population of about 2 billion individuals) were iodine deficient (defined by a daily iodine intake <100 mcg).
 This represented a 5 percent decrease in prevalence in school-aged children since 2003.
 The largest decreases occurred in South East Asia and in the Western Pacific .
-The Americas region was the only region which remained stable with a prevalence of 11 percent.
+Between 2003 and 2013, the total number of countries with adequate iodine intake increased from 67 to 111 .

 In spite of this progress, iodine deficiency remains the world's most prevalent thyroid disease.
 Inland regions, especially relatively "young" mountainous areas (eg, the Andes, Alps, and Himalayas), are particularly iodine-deficient.
 However, iodine deficiency also occurs in some island communities (eg, Azores) and coastal cities (eg, Manila and Bombay), perhaps because fish, a good dietary source of iodine, is not widely eaten.
 European countries lacking specific iodine prophylaxis programs are also mildly iodine deficient .
 The prevalence of iodine deficiency in Europe was reduced by 30 percent from 2003 to 2010, but 44 percent of school-age children still have insufficient iodine intake .
 In a 2009 survey of schoolgirls aged 14 to 15 years living in the United Kingdom, which has long been considered iodine sufficient, median urinary iodine excretion was 80.1 mcg/L, consistent with mild iodine deficiency .
 Only a few countries appear to have sustainable iodine sufficiency at the present time: the United States, Canada, Norway, Sweden, Finland, Switzerland, Austria, Bhutan, Peru, Panama, Macedonia, and Japan.

-Iodine intake in the United States has remained stable since 2000, with a median urinary iodine excretion, a measure of iodine nutrition, of 160 mcg/L (1.3 µmol/L) .
-Among women of reproductive age, the median urinary iodine excretion was 139 mcg/L, with 15 percent of women having levels <50 mcg/L. Iodine nutrition in the US is mainly achieved by silent iodine prophylaxis .
-A systematic survey of US food iodine sources since the early 1990s suggests that the average US iodine intake is currently sufficient [39,40].
+Iodine intake in the United States has decreased slightly since 2007, with a median urinary iodine excretion, a measure of iodine nutrition, of 144 mcg/L (1.1 µmol/L) .
+Among women of reproductive age, the median urinary iodine excretion was 129 mcg/L, with 37 percent of women having levels <100 mcg/L. Iodine nutrition in the US is mainly achieved by silent iodine prophylaxis .
+A systematic survey of US food iodine sources since the early 1990s suggests that the average US iodine intake is currently sufficient [44,45].

 ASSESSMENT OF IODINE NUTRITION — Iodine nutrition at the community level is best assessed by measurements of urinary iodine, thyroid size, and serum TSH and thyroglobulin.
 The urinary iodine concentration indicates current iodine nutrition, while thyroid size and the serum thyroglobulin concentration reflect iodine nutrition over a period of months or years.